jasongaylord/SpaacedOut/pages/about.md

+---
+title: "Getting Started With SpaacedOut"
+nav_title: "About"
+description: "How to get started with the SpaacedOut Theme"
+include_nav: true
+---

 # Welcome to the SpaacedOut Jekyll Theme
 Over the past several days I've been working on creating a new theme for Jekyll, called SpaacedOut.
 You can see the full details of this theme at
 [jasongaylord/SpaacedOut](https://github.com/jasongaylord/SpaacedOut).
 This theme is a mashup of the 2019 version of [JasonGaylord.com](https://www.jasongaylord.com), the [Haacked theme](https://github.com/haacked/hackbar), and the [plainwhite theme](https://github.com/thelehhman/plainwhite-jekyll).